 Learn to Create Accessible Websites with the Principles of Universal Design

-Universal design is an approach for designers to make products and services accessible and usable for the largest possible audience without the need for adaptation or specialized design.
-Designers use its seven principles to create a solution that can cater to as many users as possible.
+Universal design is an approach for designers to make products and services accessible and usable for the largest possible audience without needing adaptation or specialized design.
+Designers use its seven principles to create a solution catering to as many users as possible.

 UX content strategist, architect and consultant Katrin Suetterlin explains the philosophy behind universal design in this video.